Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 Texas of Texas, to be headquartered in Denison as a subsidiary of the parent

-Katy corporation based in Missouri.
+Katy corporation based in Kansas.
 The subsidiary would own most of the Katy's

 current Texas rail lines, but not the I&GN (nor the East Line & Red River